TaiAgno/MR-Mission2/README.md

 For client side styling, it was used a template from https://html5up.net/

 SELF-DISCLAIMER
-This project would not have been possible without valuable suggestions on group colleagues, helping to resolve major blockers.
+This project would not have been possible without valuable suggestions of group colleagues, helping to resolve major blockers.
-I have relied extensively in insights from previous projects using PHP and AJAX, as well as copilot to help with function logic, requests and syntax.
+Aside from the Microsoft's documentation about Custom Vision, I have relied extensively in insights from previous projects using PHP and AJAX, as well as copilot to help with function logic, requests and syntax.
 I understand that this code is rather extensive and confusing, and I wish for the day I will have enough skills to bring Spring to all code smells contained in here.

 ## Getting Started